 Fishnet tights or leggings with any pattern are not acceptable.

 All socks need to be a matching pair of the same color: navy, forest green, black, or white.

-All socks must have a solid body color of black, brown, grey, blue, white or forest green.
+Middle School Only: All socks must have a solid body color of black, brown, grey, blue, white, or forest green.
 Up to two (2) accent colors in any solid color are acceptable.
-Brand logos, such as the Nike “swoosh”, Adidas stripes, Under Armor insignia, etc. are allowed.
-Graphics, designs, themes, characters and patterns that cover the majority of the sock are not allowed.
-(OC approved 12/9/13)
+Brand logos, such as the Nike “swoosh,” Adidas stripes, Under Armor insignia, etc. are allowed.
+Graphics, designs, themes, characters, and patterns that cover the majority of the sock are not allowed.
+(BOD approved 12/9/13)

 Chain belts are not allowed.

 In kindergarten, belts are optional if your child cannot buckle/unbuckle without assistance.

 Nails shall be neat in appearance and well groomed.